fareedst/bkpfile/docs/context/specification.md

 # BkpFile: Single File Backup CLI Application

 ## Overview
 BkpFile is a command-line application for macOS and Linux that creates backups of individual files.
-It supports customizable naming patterns and maintains a history of file backups.
+It supports customizable naming patterns, maintains a history of file backups, and provides robust error handling with automatic resource cleanup.

 > **Important**: This document describes the user-facing features and behaviors.
 For immutable specifications that cannot be changed without a major version bump, see [Immutable Specifications](immutable.md).